This has been the boldest and most beautiful 5 months of my life.

 We spent a few hours sat on paddle boards with a friend before swimming off Blueberry Island on my second day here.
 No photographic evidence as Lindsey’s phone was offered up to the Lake Gods as her canoe tipped over while she tried to take a picture.

 This was my last evening with Jesse.
 Back on Bradley Lake, we quietly slid the canoe onto the still evening water from another lake house Jim is working on.
 We passed an hour sitting in silence on the water, watching the occasional Loon swim by.
 A gently bobbing meditation as the light changed.
-As we pulled back to shore, I knew it would be crazy to swim because of the cold that had started to deep to my bones again.
+As we pulled back to shore, I knew it would be crazy to swim because of the cold that had started to seep to my bones again.
 And that is the discipline of CFS - not so much what you will yourself to do as much as the number of times you make the choice not to.

 Highland Lake, East Andover NH